krone128/PhotonTestTask/ReadMe.md

 The best way to test such a loaded system would be to either use data snapshots from update ticks, or set up a multipeer mode to make a visual test.
 However, the quickest way to test is to start multiple instances of an app in fullscreen, one of them being a server, toggle between them and see if the difference in picture is noticeable/considerable.

+Use P key on keyboard to pause/unpause simulation and compare visual output

 ## Implementation details

 ### Project